David Brooks (rugby union)

 He became a Life President of Harlequins in 1990.

 Away from rugby having made his living in the family fruit business he went on to become managing director of banana importer Geest Industries before, in 1976, setting up his own fruit import business; he retired in 1990.
 In 1950 he married Anne Jefferson (d.1996) with who he had two sons and two daughters.
-David's youngest grandson Mark Tampin has played professional rugby for Rotherham Titans, Jersey Reds, Ealing Trailfinders and currently represents Newcastle Falcons.
+David's youngest grandson Mark Tampin played professional rugby for Rotherham Titans, Jersey Reds, Ealing Trailfinders and Newcastle Falcons.